a2 Pilot Awards

 Are clinical trials allowed?

-Projects including any component that constitutes a clinical trial as defined by NIH are not eligible for funding in the fourth annual (2024) a2 Pilot Awards competition.
+Projects including any component that constitutes a clinical trial as defined by NIH are not eligible for funding in the fifth annual (2025) a2 Pilot Awards competition.
 NIH defines a clinical trial as any research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

 This restriction applies solely to the work proposed to be completed during the a2 Pilot Awards project period.
 Pilot projects that perform technology development and feasibility testing in preparation for deploying the technology in a future, separately funded clinical trial are within scope.
 Applicants interested in performing technology validation studies are encouraged to discuss their proposed projects with the AITCs to determine which approaches are within scope.